my-language-skills/simple-metadata/doc/doc-settings-page.md

 Simple Metadata will create Page Type options in Page (metabox).

 ## Simple Metadata settings
-Page type have 13 options which allow the configuration of the metadata:
+Page type have 13 options which allow the configuration of the metadata.
+Pick the one that describes better the Page:
 * WebPage *Activated by default*
   * AboutPage
   * CheckoutPage